deeppil/direction_detector/README.md

 # direction_detector
 A reusable ROS 2 node that converts robot orientation from nav_msgs/msg/Odometry into human-readable cardinal directions (North, South, East, West).
 Compatible with any robot publishing standard ROS odometry messages.
+This is the first ROS2 node I've written, call it a test run, hoping to move onto more complicated projects soon.

 Graph with turtlebot3:
 <img width="841" height="479" alt="image" src="https://github.com/user-attachments/assets/65009cf5-ce6a-48d1-a0e9-1eaa3a4cd260" />